 - Mx0: Through an unlikely sequence of events, Taiga starts the manga off mistaken for a genius mage capable of kicking a teacher's ass no problem, when he actually has no magic ability at all.
 Though in his case, it's more "Mistaken for Super" than "Mistaken for Badass", as he would never have been able to bluff/survive through the first term without being a considerable Badass Normal.

-- One Piece: Most of Buggy's character arc after hitting the Grand Line.
-Due to his past with Gold Roger, as well as a series of coincidences and some truly desperate prisoners looking for a leader, Buggy has become something like Pirate Moses*.
+- Most of Buggy's character arc after hitting the Grand Line.
+Due to his past with Gold Roger, as well as a series of coincidences and some truly desperate prisoners looking for a leader, Buggy has become something like Pirate Moses.

-- During the war, he reinforces his false reputation, by accidentally going up against the world's greatest swordsman.
+- During the war, he reinforces his false reputation by accidentally going up against the world's greatest swordsman.
 Luckily for Buggy, his Devil Fruit power makes him immune to swords.

 - In The Authority story "The Magnificent Kevin": Kevin has this happen to him with a couple of foes.
 Most notably, as the story opens, two groups of opposing spec ops forces that he worked for converge on him in his bedroom.
-He is under the sheets looking at porno and notices none of this.
+He is under the sheets looking at porn and notices none of this.
 The two opposing forces massacre each other while he is otherwise engaged.
-The funny part comes when it is mentioned that this sort of thing seems to happen to the assassins they send after him all the time, which causes the higher ups on all sides to send more assassins to kill someone who must have been superhuman to kill all the previous assassins, which results in a bigger massacre, and so on and so forth.
+The funny part comes when it is mentioned that this sort of thing seems to happen to the assassins they send after him all the time, which causes the higher-ups on all sides to send more assassins to kill someone who must have been superhuman to kill all the previous assassins, which results in a bigger massacre, and so on and so forth.
 Subverted in that "Kevin" probably would be a badass by normal human standards, just not in the Authority universe, and he isn't so much "mistaken" for badass as "employed by too many of the wrong people on both sides of the tracks."